Ghost Towns In Kentucky

 Barthell, Kentucky

 In 1903, the Kentucky and Tennessee Railroad completed a railway from Stearns to Barthell.
-The railway made transporting the mined coal easier and aided in the further success of the town.
+The railway made transporting the mined coal easier and aided the town’s further success.
 By the end of 1906, Barthell began production in Mine No. 2.

-In 1943, a fire near Mine No. 1 destroyed the mining tipple, a structure used to load and extract the coal from the mines into railroad cars.
-Even with the record-breaking success of No. 1, the decision was made not to rebuild the tipple and close the mine.
+In 1943, a fire near Mine No. 1 destroyed the mining tipple, a structure used to load and extract coal from the mines into railroad cars.
+Even with No. 1’s record-breaking success, the decision was made not to rebuild the tipple and close the mine.
 Mine No. 2 was still operational; however, with the closure of the first mine, coal from No. 2 was being sent to a tipple at the Blue Heron Mining complex.

 The Stearns Coal and Lumber Company began dismantling the Barthell mining camp in 1952.
 By 1961, the area was abandoned.
-Twenty-three years later, in 1984, the former mining camp was purchased by the Kroger family to restore the community to its previous glory days.
+Twenty-three years later, in 1984, the Kroger family purchased the former mining camp to restore the community to its previous glory days.

 Today, tours of the mining town are available, showcasing the original structures of the local store, doctors’ office, and school.
-For those interested, there are even miners’ homes that can be rented by night for guests and tourists wanting to stay in the ghost town.
+For those interested, miners’ homes can even be rented by night for guests and tourists wanting to stay in the ghost town.

 Creelsboro, Kentucky